-See the MBHP\DIN page.
-Note that MIOS needs to know, to which shift registers in the chain the encoders have be connected.
-The setup has to be made in mios\tables.inc
+See the MBHP DIN page.

+(Note that MIOS needs to know which shift registers the encoders have been connected to.
+This change has to be made in mios tables.inc)

 How do I connect LED rings to the core module?